VillerotJustin/Geometric_Modelisation/README.md

 - **Setup**: To use the brush tool, place a `VolumetricModeling` node in your scene and assign it to the `CameraMan` exported property `volumetrick_mesh` (select the camera node in the editor and drag the Volumetric node into the `volumetrick_mesh` slot).
 - **Brush preview**: Hold `T` while in-game to display a translucent preview sphere in front of the camera.
 The preview shows the brush position (in camera local -Z direction) and its radius.
 - **Add/Remove spheres**:
-  - Press `O` to add a UNION sphere at the preview position (adds volume).
+  - Press `+` to increase brush radius and add a UNION sphere at the preview position (adds volume).
-  - Press `L` to add a SUBTRACTION sphere at the preview position (carves/removes volume).
+  - Press `-` to decrease brush radius and add a UNION sphere at the preview position (adds volume).
   - After adding a sphere the volumetric node will re-build and re-render the combined octree (the code calls `render_spheres_as_one()` internally).
 - **Brush parameters**: The camera script exposes `brush_radius` and `brush_distance` exported variables to tweak size and distance of the preview brush.